Mary Lou McDonald: Public image

 Those critical of McDonald's public image point to her handling of allegations of bullying and other abuses within Sinn Féin.
 Critics have negatively responded to her reaction to the Máiría Cahill affair of the 2010s, in which Cahill alleged that members of the Provisional IRA had sexually abused her as a teenager and subsequently that this information was suppressed by members of Sinn Féin.
 McDonald's handling in 2022 of allegations of bullying within the party from Violet-Anne Wynne have also been met with criticism, with journalist Jennifer Bray describing the situation as putting McDonald and her leadership "in a very unflattering light".
 From 2015 onwards, McDonald has had to distance herself from former Sinn Féin councillor Jonathan Dowdall, who in 2018 was found guilty of the kidnap and torture of a man, and in 2022 plead guilty to the killing of David Byrne.
 Dowdall became a Sinn Féin councillor in 2014 in McDonald's constituency and has been described by the Guardian as a McDonald "protege" during the year-long period in which he worked as a councillor.
 The Guardian went on to suggest that the Dowdall connection had "tainted" McDonald's image.

+Harassment

+In July 2024, a death threat was made against McDonald in a video posted on TikTok by a man who said he would shoot and kill her.
+McDonald described the threat on her life as "very shocking and very disturbing" and reported the matter to the Garda Síochána.
+A 28-year-old man was arrested, and in March 2025 pleaded guilty to two counts of making a threat to kill or cause harm following a court case.

 Personal life

-McDonald's husband, Martin Lanigan, works as a gas control superintendent for the emergency dispatch division of Gas Networks Ireland, a state infrastructure provider, and the couple has two children.

-She learned Transcendental Meditation "...for resilience and for keeping myself grounded and calm."
+McDonald's husband, Martin Lanigan, works as a gas control superintendent for the emergency dispatch division of Gas Networks Ireland, a state infrastructure provider.
+They have two children.
+She lives in Cabra, Dublin.
+She learned Transcendental Meditation "for resilience and for keeping myself grounded and calm."

 Health

 McDonald has asthma.
 In April 2020, she announced that she had tested positive for COVID-19 following a test she took on 28 March.
 In a statement she said that she had recovered from the condition but had developed pleurisy in her right lung.
 She said that the Public Health Doctor had told her that she was no longer infected or infectious.
+In 2023, McDonald confirmed she had undergone a hysterectomy, to remove her ovaries and womb.
+Her recovery went well and she soon returned to her political work.